5 Tips to Simplify Group Hotel Bookings

 If anyone has dietary concerns or specific food allergies, research any restaurants associated with hotels, and local restaurants where they’ll be able to dine.
-This shows you care and have done everything within your power to set them up with a comfortable trip.
+Having appropriate dietary options shows you care and have done everything in your power to set them up with a comfortable trip.

 If a business dinner is on the agenda, seek out a few different highly-rated options your team can pull from.
 Doing so will save them the hassle and wasted time that comes with trying to choose.
 Be sure to consider whether advance reservations are needed, and let them know if you have (or haven’t) made reservations.

 Health & Fitness

 Many business travelers really value the opportunity to keep up with fitness regimes while out of town.
-Finding a hotel with a good gym is a sure way to make your travelers happy.
+Finding a hotel with a good on-site gym is a thoughtful way to consider them.

 It gets even more complicated when you have people coming and going at different times, or if plans are fluid and subject to change at the last minute.